connorsingsheim-dev/baseball-pitch-tracking-app/README.md

 This application was built to make live pitching data collection during Northwestern Baseball scrimmages faster and more consistent.

-Rather than manually recording and organizing pitch information after a scrimmage, the app provides an interface for tracking each pitch and plate appearance as it happens while maintaining the current game state.
+Rather than manually organizing pitch information after a scrimmage, the app provides an interface for tracking each pitch and plate appearance as it happens while maintaining the current game state.

 The resulting pitch-level data could then be exported and used as part of the team's internal pitching analysis and reporting workflow.